HonestGiftless/HonestGiftless/README.md

 **HonestGiftless/HonestGiftless** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I am currently working on finishing ISU
+- 🔭 He completed his studies at ISU
-- 🌱 I’m currently learning Python, C++, JavaScript, HTML+CSS.
+- 🌱 I know programming languages such as Python, JavaScript, HTML+CSS.
 - 👯 Now I work in IT-Cube
 - 💬 Ask me about my job if u want